 Pumpkins are associated with the quintessential Thanksgiving dessert, a decadent pie filled with spices and sweetness.
 The pumpkin adds a smooth and luxurious texture that amounts to pure comfort food.
 Pumpkin is not only wonderful for its flavors but is also chock full of healthy vitamins.
 This was the inspiration for making a pumpkin pie brioche to include in Healthy Bread in Five Minutes a Day.
-I wanted to take some of the butter out of this healthy version of brioche, but I didn’t want to lose the rich texture.
-Pumpkin is the answer!
-I added the spices and a touch of sweetness to create what I love about pumpkin pie in this fantastic and versatile bread.
 It can be baked as a loaf, in a brioche pan or even made into our Indian Spiced Doughnuts (page 287) or as the bottom crust for the Pear Tarte Tatin (page 290).
 It is fabulous as dessert or breakfast.

 Pumpkin Pie Brioche:

 3 cups white whole wheat, or traditional whole wheat

 4 1/2 cups unbleached all-purpose flour

 2 tablespoons Vital Wheat Gluten**

 3/4 cup neutral flavored oil or unsalted butter, melted

 1 3/4 cups pumpkin puree (freshly roasted or canned)